Bharath95/odoo-test/README.md

    ruff format .
    ```

+The repository is configured with a pre-commit hook that will automatically run Ruff checks before any commit.
+If Ruff finds any errors, the commit will be blocked until the errors are fixed.

 The configuration is already set up in `pyproject.toml`, so no additional setup is needed.
 Ruff will help maintain consistent code style and catch potential issues before pushing to the repository.

 ## Troubleshooting